 Being a parent or step parent in a blended family presents its own unique challenges and rewards.
-Dr Lisa Doodson, the founder of Happy Steps* and a psychologist specialising in stepfamilies, gives advice on how to be an effective parent within a blended family.
+Dr Lisa Doodson, the founder of Happy Steps and a psychologist specialising in stepfamilies, gives advice on how to be an effective parent within a blended family, from phones at the dinner table to the role of your children's new step parent

 Do you have to rewrite your parenting rules when becoming a blended family?